 What is this race and why should I care about it?

-How long are this year's races?
+How long is this year's race?

-How can I watch the men's and women's race?
+How can I watch this year's race?

 What's in it for the winner?